Telephone (song): Analysis

 José M. Yebra of University of Zaragoza and Aylin Zafar of The Atlantic recognized feminist themes in the video.
-Yebra wrote that Gaga is criminalized although she is a victim of domestic abuse.
+To start his analysis, Yebra wrote that Gaga is criminalized although she is a victim of domestic abuse.
 The all-female prison, named "prison for bitches", alludes to Gaga using the word "bitch" to mean female liberty.
-Gaga's metaphorical freedom in prison is solidified by scenes where she engages in lesbianism despite being in chains and her song "Paper Gangsta", a track about "girl power", plays.
-As such, Yebra found that the prison ironically becomes a place free from male abuse.
+Her metaphorical freedom there is solidified by scenes where she engages in lesbianism, despite being in chains, and where her song "Paper Gangsta", a track about "girl power", plays.
+As such, Yebra concluded the prison becomes, ironically, a place free from male abuse.
 Zafar interpreted the scene with Beyoncé and Gaga eating Honey Buns as a reversal of the objectification of women through food.
 She saw the scenes featuring Wonder Bread and Miracle Whip as a challenge to the gender stereotype of the "perfect housewife" portrayed heavily in 1950s pop culture.
-According to Yebra, this stereotype is subverted through Gaga, who embodies a drag queen and a murderer, along with her flamboyant dancers, in an unexpected setting—the kitchen of an American middle class family.
+According to Yebra, this stereotype is subverted through Gaga, who embodies a drag queen and a murderer, along with her flamboyant dancers, in an unexpected setting—the kitchen of an American middle-class family.

-Katrin Horn, a postdoctoral fellow in American studies, analyzed the sexuality in the video.
+Katrin Horn, a postdoctoral fellow in American studies, analyzed the video's portrayal of sexuality.
 According to her, it was inspired by the "lesploitation" genre of B movies, known for their objectification of women's bodies and minimization of violence against women.
 The video subverts the genre by casting a muscular performance artist as the object of Gaga's desire, portraying female bodybuilders as prison guards and adding a "lesbian happy ending".
 It additionally portrays women—whom the "heteronormative culture" would normally reject—as attractive and places conventionally beautiful women in contexts that challenge their sexual allure.
 Horn further discussed how the video combines elements of the rape-revenge and road movie genres to create a new narrative that emphasizes female empowerment and solidarity.